dmitrynizh/foilboard/docs/Parameters.md

 </HTML>
 ````

-The comment embedded into this file describes the syntax defining geometry of the Wing, Stab, Fuse and Mast parameters.
-If Applet compatibility is not needed, everything except a tag providing a set of PARAM tags can be stripped.
+The comment embedded into this file briefly describes the syntax defining geometry of the Wing, Stab, Fuse and Mast parameters.
+More on that below.

+If Applet compatibility is not needed, everything in an HTML file except a tag providing a set of PARAM tags can be stripped.
 Example:

 ````
 <P>